lookup2/lookup2/README.md

 ## Lookup for Emacs

 *Lookup* is an integrated user interface for various dictionaries.
 You can search various on-line and off-line dictionaries simultaneously with lookup.

 ## Installation

 For now, simply download the archive and place the contents of `lisp` folder into your site-lisp.

+When proper installer is completed, it should be installed via following command.

 ```
 % ./configure --with-emacs=emacs \